mckayc/task-donegeon/src/content/HelpGuide.md

 -   `Orange Border (Pulsing):` The {task} is due in **less than 1 hour**.
 This animation draws attention to its urgency.
 -   `Red Border (Pulsing):` The {task} is **past its due time** but can still be completed before it is marked incomplete.
 -   `Black Border:` The {task} is now **incomplete** for the day and cannot be completed (applies mainly to {recurringTasks} with an `endTime`).

+#### Time Display
+-   **Time Remaining:** For {tasks} with a deadline, the card will show the time remaining (e.g., "Due in: 2d 3h", "Due in: 45m").
+-   **Absolute Date:** The full due date and time is also shown for clarity (e.g., "Due: Sep 20, 2025, 5:00 PM").
+-   **Past Due:** If a {task} is past its due time but still completable, the text will turn red and show "Past Due" or, if applicable, the time remaining until it is marked "Incomplete" (e.g., "Incomplete in: 30m").
+-   **No Deadline:** {tasks} without a specific deadline will show "No due date".

 ### Shared / Kiosk Mode
 **Purpose:** This mode is for shared family devices.
 It provides a fast user-switching interface and can automatically log users out after a period of inactivity.